Greece–United States relations

 Greek Prime Minister Kyriakos Mitsotakis with President Joe Biden in the White House, May 2022.

-Due to the strong historical, political, cultural and religious ties between them, Greece and the United States today enjoy excellent diplomatic relations and consider each other an ally.
-Today Greece is one of the United States's closest allies in the world.
+Greece and the United States today enjoy strong diplomatic relations and consider each other an ally.

 Diplomatic relations between Greece and the United States were established in the 1830s after the Greek War of Independence.
-Greece and the United States have long-standing historical, political, and cultural ties based on a common western heritage, and participation as Allies during World War I, World War II, the Cold War and the War on Terror.
+Greece and the United States have long-standing historical, political, and cultural ties based on a common western heritage, and participation as Allies in global conflicts including World War I, World War II, the Cold War and the war on terror.
 The governments of the two countries cooperate closely in the areas of finance, energy, commerce, technology, academics, sciences, judiciary, intelligence and military, as well as through many multilateral organizations such as the Organization for Security and Co-operation in Europe (OSCE), the Organisation for Economic Co-operation and Development (OECD), the North Atlantic Treaty Organization (NATO), and the United Nations; they are both founding members of the latter.

-The United States is the largest foreign investor in Greece; direct U.S. foreign investment in Greece was about $4.5 billion in 2006.

-Americans are consistently well liked in Greece.
-In 2005 67% of Greeks viewed the United States favorably, in 2016 the figure was 76%.
-The poll also showed that consistently from 2005 to 2016 more than 90% of Greeks viewed American people positively, one of the highest figures in the world.
-A 2024 poll showed that a majority of Greeks viewed the role and stance of the United States of America towards Greece positively, making the U.S. more popular than in any of the other Western European countries surveyed by YouGov.